joatuapp/joatu-app/README.md

 * Change to the repository root: `cd joatu-app`
 * Run `bundle install`
 * Run `bundle exec thor joatu setup`.
 This will configure the database.
+* Run `cp .env.sample .env`.
+Open the .env file and adjust environment variables as appropriate.
 * Run `bundle exec foreman start` to start unicorn & postgres.
 * Visit localhost:8080 to view the site.